hamburger1984/edge-snap/docs/ARCHITECTURE.md

-# EdgySnapper Architecture
+# EdgeSnap Architecture

 ## Overview

-EdgySnapper is a Progressive Web Application (PWA) built with vanilla JavaScript that provides camera-based photography with edge detection overlay for precise photo alignment.
+EdgeSnap is a Progressive Web Application (PWA) built with vanilla JavaScript that provides camera-based photography with edge detection overlay for precise photo alignment.

 ## Core Components